apostrophecms/apostrophe-documentation/tutorials/getting-started/adding-editable-content-to-pages.md

 ### Singletons

 Singletons are a slot on a page that allow an editor to add a single "widget" of a specific type.
-Let's add a singleton to our `home.html` template!
+Let's add a rich text singleton to our `home.html` template!

 ```markup
 {% block main %}